nicolasmelo1/price_miner/README.md

 #### Response
 It can return a Celery task id used to get the results from this call, or a message saying that a celery task is already running.

-Since it￿'s a really small server, we need to limit the tasks running in the background.
+Since it's a really small server, we need to limit the tasks running in the background.

 Example: